amelenty/javascript-training/learnyounode/README.md

 6. **MAKE IT MODULAR**: same as above but the function is in a separate module.

-7. **HTTP CLIENT**: get a data chunk from an URL provided via command line argument.
+7. **HTTP CLIENT**: get a data chunk from a URL provided via command line argument.

-8. **HTTP COLLECT**: get all data from an URL provided via command line argument.
+8. **HTTP COLLECT**: get all data from a URL provided via command line argument.